madang/pyra/README.md

 [current todo in progress]: write parsers for each site

+* add a function that would filter out articles containing blacklisted sources (like interfax, etc.)

 * separate replacement of html markup (like quot) with their string counterparts into a separate function

 * a plan for the politics topic